 - In the absence of an agreement to alternative working arrangements, employees need to return to work if there is no reason the employee needs to stay away from work under public health guidance (external link)

 - All workplaces must operate safely – complying with the alert level settings, meeting appropriate public health requirements, and fulfilling their other health and safety obligations.
 Employers and employees need to discuss, in good faith, any changes in work arrangements, leave and pay, or health and safety measures.

 - The Wage Subsidy helps businesses that have been affected by COVID-19 to keep employees connected to the workplace.
-The Wage Subsidy is being extended in a more targeted way from 10 June 2020.
-Firms should check if they are eligible for the Wage Subsidy Extension on the Work and Income website (external link)
+Businesses should check if they are eligible for the Wage Subsidy Extension on the Work and Income website (external link)